johanmeiring/ansible-sftp/README.md

   * `password`: A password hash for the user to login with.
 Blank passwords can be set with `password: ""`.
 NOTE: It appears that `UsePAM yes` and `PermitEmptyPassword yes` need to be set in `sshd_config` in order for blank passwords to work properly.
 Making those changes currently falls outside the scope of this role and will need to be done externally.
   * `shell`: Boolean indicating if the user should have a shell access (default to `True`).
   * `authorized`: An optional list of files placed in `files/` which contain valid public keys for the SFTP user.
+  * `sftp_directories`: A list of directories that need to be individually created for an SFTP user.
+Defaults to a blank list (i.e. "[]").

 ## Example Playbook